 Born in 1932 in Jūsō (Osaka), Kimiyo Mishima spent her childhood not playing with dolls and stuffed animals, but instead through observing spiders, silkworms and lizard through a microscope.
 Although she dreamed of becoming a doctor, her life took a different path when she told her mother, “People can be made in a flask,” which led to an arranged marriage with a man chosen by her mother.
 Reluctant to be controlled by others, Mishima started apprenticing under, Shigemi Mishima, who then become her husband, and began experimenting with collage artworks.
 Many of the materials she used were discarded items by her husband—newspapers, magazines, and horse-racing tickets.
 In the late 1960s, Mishima shifted from collage to ceramics, using the medium to express her growing concerns about the overwhelming excess of waste and the inundation of information in modern society.
 After her husband’s death in 1985, she was awarded a Rockefeller Foundation fellowship, a grant she had once given up on, and spent a year in New York from 1986 to 1987.
 During this time, she interacted with Pop artists such as Andy Warhol and Roy Lichtenstein.
 However, Mishima’s practice is independent of any group or movement, which reflects her strong commitment to pursuing her own individual artistic expressions.
 Using image transfers on ceramics created by silk-screen printing, Mishima’s creations are often indistinguishable from actual trash.
 Wrapped in Mishima's characteristic humor, they nonetheless reflect her sharp, insightful perspective on the world, capturing the essence of the times she observed.

-Kristen Morgin is an artist based in Los Angeles.
-Using raw clay, she creates objects and icons that evoke personal and collective memories, such as the beloved picture books familiar to American children, as well as figures like Donald Duck, Yoda, and Brad Pitt.
+Using raw clay, Kristen Morgin creates objects and icons that evoke personal and collective memories, such as the beloved picture books familiar to American children, as well as figures like Donald Duck, Yoda, and Brad Pitt.
 By employing materials like paint, ink, graphite, and markers, she crafts surfaces that appear weathered, worn, and distressed, thereby triggering nostalgia in the viewer.
 In this exhibition, Be A Good Little Pirate (Cassette) (2017), a cassette tape featuring a music mix made by an old partner, along with two pieces from Untitled (Playing Cards) (2006), including a Queen card, and Salt Mary (2001) will be exhibited.

 Myriam Mechita is a sculptor renowned for her installations and enigmatic forms.
 Her menagerie of animals—dogs, stags, roe deer, serows, and rabbits—are intentionally abstracted and devoid of realistic details, which in three-dimensional forms, they lose their bodily openings.
 Without ears, eyes, or mouths, these creatures retain a primitive, unrefined essence.
 In this exhibition, three ceramic works will be on display: the eyeless birds firebirds (2018), before and after (2018), and potato head(2018).